-Supra dynamic and profoundly influential as an oasis of rejuvenating energy, Marmani also serve as access stations which when skillfully opened by a conscientious practitioner will release a surge of supportive vitality.
+Supra dynamic and profoundly influential as an oasis of rejuvenating energy, Marmani or Loms also serve as access stations which when skillfully opened by a conscientious practitioner will release a surge of supportive vitality.

 This surge or flood of power may be metaphorically imaged as a slumbering dragon being awakened or metaphorically imaged as a Phoenix arising as a radiant sun.

 Wherever we apply our consciousness, especially into a sustained compression or release, we are in fact Opening a Wind-Gate.

 Whether we are accustomed to using our palms or whether we are applying our fingers, heels or knees, these psycho-somatic areas of therapeutic focus, or Marmani, are referred to as ‘Wind-Gates’.

 Acute communication with the blood’s messages of need and vitality, similar to Traditional Chinese Medicine’s pulse diagnostics at the wrists, is one of the primary and essential intentions that accompany the method known as Opening a Wind-Gate.

 Significant also are the released energetics of an opened Wind-Gate.
 Both alchemical and neural or electrical, an accessed and cleared Wind-Gate provides a therapeutic balancing or adjusting of the internal elemental interactions of earth, water, fire, air and metal or the proverbial ‘Dust’ referred to in the Bible.

 Positively healing and therapeutic, the released akashic ‘Wind’ can also be interpreted as synonymous with Spirit being released, Life being released, Pran, Shakti, Chi being released or Consciousness and Soul being released.